hdahlheim/humble_ulid/README.md

 Distributed under the [MIT License](LICENSE).

-## Why yet an other ULID package?
+## Why yet another ULID package?

 I noticed that the other ULID packages were causing warnings during compilation and haven't been published to Hex in a while.
+Instead of opening issues asking for a new release, I wanted to implement it myself as an exercise with the option to change the API to my needs.

 This package aims to be dependency free.

-I'll try to keep this implementation up to date with new versions of Elixir
+I'll try to keep this implementation up to date with new versions of Elixir.

 ## References